You might have heard that going Keto can disrupt a woman’s menstrual cycle. Is it true?

 Cycle your carbs

 Eating high-carb 1-2 days per week— a practice called “carb cycling”, “Keto cycling”, or “cyclical Keto”—may improve thyroid function and stabilize reproductive hormones.
-It hasn’t been tested in the lab, but it may be worth playing around with.
+It hasn’t been tested in the lab, but it may be worth trying out.

 Don’t force Keto